Please note, we no longer recommend using MultiBLUP, therefore this page exists only for completeness.

 where the first k random effects correspond to standard kinship matrices (typically full-rank), while the last r correspond to regional kinship matrices, each constructed from a subset of predictors (typically low-rank).

 MultiBLUP improves on BLUP when the kinship matrices correspond to subsets of predictors with distinct effect size variances.
-Either you can provide your own predictor subsets based on prior knowledge, or with Adaptive MultiBLUP we provide an efficient way to first determine suitable subsets.
+Either you can use Pre-specified Kinships (i.e., constructed based on your prior knowledge) or use Adaptive MultiBLUP to automatically decide the kinship matrices.

 Note that when the focus is on prediction, rather than on estimating variance explained, we do not generally advise using SNP weightings (see here for our reasoning).
 Therefore, kinship matrices should be computed with the option --ignore-weights YES.